Sadly, there is no cure for Complex Regional Pain Syndrome (CRPS). However, there are treatment guidelines for CRPS.

 This is one of the oldest treatments used for CRPS.
+Although Graded Motor Imagery encompasses a number of techniques, perhaps the best known is Mirror Box Therapy.
 The equipment is simple, comprising a box and a specially placed mirror.
 Using the unaffected limb, the idea is to trick the person’s brain into thinking that the symptoms of CRPS have disappeared.

 Pain Management Programmes

-Unfortunately, pain management programmes are not curative, but can help to improve function and mood and therefore quality of life.
+Unfortunately, pain management programmes are not curative, but they can help to improve function and therefore quality of life.

 Spinal Cord Stimulation

-The procedure is invasive, as it involves the insertion of electrodes into the epidural space in the spine.
+The procedure is invasive, as it involves the insertion of electrodes close to the spinal cord.
 These are connected to a battery powered device which is implanted under the skin and controlled externally by remote control.
-The device delivers electronic signals which, it is hoped, will interrupt the pain signals to the brain.
+These devices delivers electronic signals which, it is hoped, will interrupt the pain signals to the brain.

 Whilst medical trials are outside of the scope of their claims, several of our clients have been selected to take part in medical trials, sometimes with encouraging results.